How the Donation Process Works

 - The patient declines, has irreversible brain function, requires a ventilator and – after evaluation, testing and documentation – is declared brain dead.
 Brain death is irreversible cessation of brain function, characterized by absence of electrical activity, blood flow and brain function.
 A brain dead person is dead, although his or her cardiopulmonary functioning may be artificially maintained by a ventilator for some time.
 Brain death should not be confused with a coma.

-- The Michigan Organ Donor Registry is checked to determine whether that patient intended to someday donate organs and tissue.
-If the patient is a registered donor, first-person authorization exists, allowing the donation to proceed.
-If the patient’s name is not in the database, his or her family is offered the opportunity to donate the patient’s organs and tissue.
+- The Michigan Organ Donor Registry is checked to determine whether that patient declared their decision to donate organs and tissue.
+If the patient is a registered donor then first-person authorization takes effect, allowing the donation to proceed.
+If the patient’s name is not on the Donor Registry then their family is offered the opportunity to donate the patient’s organs and tissue.

-- If the family gives authorization, the donor is kept on the ventilator and stabilized with fluids and drugs.
-Tests determine whether each organ is healthy and suitable for transplantation.
+- Once authorization is determined, the donor is kept on the ventilator and stabilized with fluids and drugs.
+Tests and an interview with the donor's legal next-of-kin or their designee help determine whether each organ is healthy and suitable for transplantation.

-- Potential organ recipients are identified according to blood type, need, other medical matching criteria and other protocol of the United Network for Organ Sharing, a national organization that handles the organ matching and placement process.
+- Potential organ recipients are identified according to blood type, severity of illness, other medical matching criteria and other protocol of the United Network for Organ Sharing, a national organization that handles the organ matching and placement process.

 - The donor may remain at the hospital or be moved to Gift of Life Michigan's surgical center in Ann Arbor.
 Surgical teams arrive and the donor is moved to the operating room on the ventilator.

-- Tissue donation takes place after the organs are removed.
+- Tissue donation may take place after the organs are removed.

 - The donor is released to the family and funeral arrangements proceed.
 Donation need not interfere with open-casket memorials.